-The most appropriate RMO for worker protection is that a harmonized OEL of 0.4 ppm should be implemented at the EU level as soon as possible.
+The most appropriate RMO for worker protection is that a harmonised OEL of 0.4 ppm should be implemented at the EU level as soon as possible.

-This will help ensure an appropriate level of protection for EU workers, avoid confusion for employees and employers in ensuring such protection, minimize the potential for unfair competition between economic operators on the EU market, and enhance the harmonization of the internal market.
-In practice, workers in 13 Member States with OELs higher than 0.4 ppm might be impacted by the introduction of such a harmonised OEL.
-This provides more clarity regarding risk communication and ensures adequate control of the risks in the workplace
+This was to help ensure an appropriate level of protection for EU workers, avoid confusion for employees and employers in ensuring such protection, minimise the potential for unfair competition between economic operators on the EU market, and enhance the harmonisation of the internal market.
+In practice, workers in 13 Member States with OELs higher than 0.4 ppm were to be impacted by the introduction of such a harmonised OEL.
+This provided more clarity regarding risk communication and ensured adequate control of the risks in the workplace.

 Most Appropriate RMO 2

-For consumer protection, harmonised restrictions should be introduced at the EU level under the REACH Regulation on wood based panels with formaldehyde emissions higher than the E1 standard (0.1 ppm concentration in the relevant emission test).
+For consumer protection, harmonised restrictions should be introduced at the EU level under the REACH Regulation on wood-based panels (WBPs) with formaldehyde emissions higher than the E1 standard (0.1 ppm concentration in the relevant emission test).

-This measure will help to ensure an adequate level of protection for EU citizens, avoid unfair competition on the EU market and enhance the harmonization of the internal market.
-It is also recommended that adequate monitoring programmes are put in place to ensure compliance of imported WBPs with this restriction.
-This RMO takes into account the findings of the risk assessment which shows that adequate control of the risks to EU citizens is possible when using E1 WBP.
+This measure was to help ensure an adequate level of protection for EU citizens, avoid unfair competition on the EU market and enhance the harmonisation of the internal market.
+It was also recommended that adequate monitoring programmes are put in place to ensure compliance of imported WBPs with this restriction.
+This RMO took into account the findings of the risk assessment which showed that adequate control of the risks to EU citizens was possible when using E1 WBP.

 Most Appropriate RMO 3